wpeventmanager/wp-event-manager/readme.txt

 = [1.2] 15-04-2017 =

 Fixed - The Sell Tickets Options On Event Submit Form.
 Fixed - Show Remaining Tickets Section On The Event Detail Page.
 Fixed - Uploading An Ics File On Google Calendar.
 Fixed - Enabling Free Ticket Option In Sell Tickets Addon For Events.
 Fixed - Editing The Submitted Event On Event Calendar.

 = [1.1] 30-03-2017 =

 Fixed - Show Event Registration Addon Form In Sell Tickets Addon.
 Fixed - Sale End Date In The Ticket Details Section Of The Sell Tickets Addon.
 Fixed - Order Summary Page In Sell Tickets Addon.
 Fixed - Available Widget Section On The Event Calendar Admin Panel.
 Fixed - Adding Donation Tickets, And Paid Tickets From The Frontend Of Events Site.
-Fixed - Bootstrap Dependency On Date-Timepicker Removed For Event Calendar.
-Fixed - Importing Events On Google Calendar.

 = [1.0] 10-03-2017 =